rvo-cs/plscope-utils/sqldev/README.md

-# plscope-utils - SQL Developer Extension (plscope-utils for SQL Developer)
+# plscope-utils for SQL Developer<br/>SQL Developer Extension

 ## Introduction

-plscope-utils simplifies common source code analysis tasks.
-This SQL Developer extension is based on PL/Scope and provides:
+The **plscope-utils** SQL Developer extension simplifies common source code analysis tasks; it is based on PL/Scope, and provides:

-- A `PL/Scope` node in the Connections window.
+- A "PL/Scope" node under each schema in the Connections tree
-- A `Compile with PL/Scope` context menu on the Connection and PL/Scope node.
+- A "Compile with PL/Scope..." context menu entry in the Connections tree
-- Detail viewers for tables, views, packages, procedures, functions, triggers, types and synonyms.
-These viewers are reachable via the appropriate nodes in the Connection window or via `Popup Describe` context menu when positioned on an identifier within a PL/SQL editor.
+- Viewers for tables, views, packages, procedures, functions, triggers, types, and synonyms; these viewers are reachable via the appropriate nodes in the Connections tree, or via the "Popup Describe" context menu, when positioned on an identifier in a PL/SQL editor.
-- A `plscope-utils Reports` folder within the Reports window.
+- A "plscope-utils Reports" folder in the Reports tree.

-All operations are based on objects available within an Oracle Database Server instance version 11.1 or higher.
-No database objects need to be installed for this extension.
-However, the majority of the queries require the `all_statements` view which is available since the Oracle Database version 12.2.
+All operations are based on objects readily available in the Oracle Database, in version 11.1 or higher; no database object needs to be created for using this extension.
+However, many queries require the `ALL_STATEMENTS` view, available since Oracle Database version 12.2.

 ## Examples